Bulimia Nervosa

 Bulimia is typically characterized by recurrent episodes of binge eating followed by purging or other compensatory behaviors such as fasting or excessive exercise.
 Some common signs and symptoms of Bulimia Nervosa include:

-- Feeling a loss of control over eating during a binge episode.
+- Feeling of losing control over eating during a binge episode

-- Obsessive thoughts about body weight and shape.
+- Having obsessive and unhealthy thoughts about body weight and shape

 Causes of Bulimia Nervosa

-The causes of Bulimia Nervosa are complex and can involve a combination of genetic, environmental, and psychological factors.
-Some of the factors that may contribute to the development of Bulimia Nervosa include:
+Some of the factors that may contribute to the development of bulimia nervosa include:

 Genetics: